 There are police road blocks throughout the country, and you may be asked to show identity and motor vehicle registration papers.
 If hiring a vehicle in Gabon, confirm with your rental company what you're required to carry in your vehicle, such as licensing documents, proof of insurance or a fire extinguisher.
 If you're involved in a traffic accident, go to the nearest police station to avoid possible confrontations.

 Buses and trains in Gabon are reasonably safe, but services are infrequent.
-Many Gabonese use taxis for regular travel.
-Taxis are generally safe, however they often pick up multiple passengers and take indirect routes.
+Taxis are generally safe, but they often pick up multiple passengers and take indirect routes.
 Negotiate the fare with the driver before entering and avoid using taxis alone or at night.
 Use only authorised taxis, and where possible, use hotel taxi services.

 The Australian Government doesn't provide information on the safety of individual commercial airlines or flight paths.
 See the